 But what about those in-between times?
 Or for cold, but not brutally cold, winter conditions?
 I used to wear a GoLite Bitterroot for these type of conditions found here in winter on the Colorado Plateau.
 Though a practical coat for the price, the thin nylon, and lots of baffles (vs. a few simple ones ala the Michelin Man) did not make it ideal for the extended wear I found myself doing on the many trips we took all winter.

 When Montbell gave me a chance to test some puffies back at the start of Winter 2019/2020, I gravitated towards the Montbell Alpine Light Parka as a suitable middle-ground garment.
-Not too hot, nor too cold, and ideal for a wide temperature range.
+It is not too hot nor too cold, and it is ideal for a wide temperature range.

 The 4.8 oz of 800FP down fits into a parka that weighs 14.2 oz for a Men’s Medium.
 Though an ounce heavier than my old GoLite Bitterroot, the baffle style makes for a more thermally efficient piece of clothing; fewer baffles (seams) means less heat loss assuming a similar amount of down fill.